TechVine/Voice-Assistant-Jarvis/CONTRIBUTING.md

 ## JARVIS Voice Assistant

-   This is a Python Project Named Jarvis which takes inpput from your voice command , process your input & generate oputput.
+   This is a Python Project Named Jarvis which takes input from your voice command , process your input & generate oputput.

 ### Requirements: